Funny how a brief spell of good weather stirs happy musical memories (that’s England for you).

 15. Michael Jackson: ‘PYT’ (2017)

-I can’t resist including this recent discovery – someone has somehow got hold of the Thriller stems/mastertracks and put together a real classic.
+I can’t resist including this recent discovery – someone has somehow got hold of the Thriller masters and put together a real classic.
 It’s even funkier than the original, if that’s possible.

 14. Madonna: ‘Open Your Heart (Maxi Extended Version)’ (1986)

-Steve Thompson And Michael Barbiero’s insanely exciting mash-up of Motorik sequencers, Jonathan Moffett’s sick drums and Madonna’s strident vocals, all adding up to a ‘I Feel Love’ for the 1980s.
+Steve Thompson And Michael Barbiero’s exciting mash-up of Motorik sequencers, Jonathan Moffett’s sick drums and Madonna’s strident vocals, all adding up to an ‘I Feel Love’ for the 1980s.

 13. Phil Collins/Philip Bailey: ‘Easy Lover’ (1985)

-John Potoker came of age working with Miles Davis and Steely Dan, and his sonic mastery shows through with this stunning reimagining of a somewhat corny single, bringing the originally-submerged drum machine right to the fore and adding loads of top-end.
-Well, Potoker’s nickname wasn’t ‘Tokes’ for nothing…
+Mixing engineer John Potoker cut his teeth working with Miles Davis and Steely Dan, and his sonic mastery shows through with this stunning reimagining of a somewhat corny single, bringing the originally-submerged drum machine right to the fore and adding loads of top-end.
+His nickname wasn’t ‘Tokes’ for nothing…

 12. Scritti Politti: ‘Hypnotize’ (1985)